jacebenson/cedar/docs/versioned_docs/version-0.x/realtime.md

 and have the latest data reflected in your app.

-Lastly, the Redwood CLI has commands to generate a boilerplate implementation and sample code needed to create your custom subscriptions and Live Queries.
+Lastly, the CedarJS CLI has commands to generate a boilerplate implementation and sample code needed to create your custom subscriptions and Live Queries.

 Regardless of the implementation chosen, **a stateful server and store are needed** to track changes, invalidation, and who wants to be informed about changes.